Capstone-Projects-2020-Spring/iASL-iOS/README.md

 ![iASLPoster](PosteriASL.001.jpeg)
 ## Overview
-This repository is for the iASL Android application.
+This repository is for the iASL iOS application.
 The app will use the iOS device's front-facing camera to record the user signing in ASL.
 It will then attempt to convert the ASL to text by using machine learning.
 The application will also support a speech-to-text feature to allow Deaf individuals to read what the other person is saying aloud.

 Users will be able to save the ASL to text as a note. iASL also features an instant messaging feature.
 Users can sign in front of the camera, or speak into the microphone, and have the resulting text be sent to someone else.